Autumn and Winter Planting Ideas

 Autumn and Winter Bedding Plants

-There are lots of great plants that can survive the winter weather.
+There are lots of great bedding plants that can survive the winter weather.
 Violas and pansies look lovely and are great for baskets and tubs.
 The great things about pansies and violas is that they come in a large range of colours, so you can mix and match to your heart’s content.
 Cyclamens are very pretty and for some more subtle colour, heathers are a good choice.
 Primroses are hardy plants and autumn chrysanthemums will flower well into winter for a dash of colour.

 Planting Spring Bulbs